 Some cats take to new kittens right away.
 Others need a lot of time to get used to a new kitty or may never fully adjust.
 A lot of this depends on how old and well socialized your cat is when it's introduced to your new family member.

 Although cat behavior may be difficult to understand at times, looking to their wild relatives can offer some insight as to why cats sometimes have trouble coexisting.

 Why Do Cats Reject New Kittens?

-Domesticated house cats are closely related to wild cats and even more so to feral cats.
+Domesticated house cats are closely related to wild cats.
 There are a number of differences, but these groups still have some similar characteristics and instincts, including how they coexist with other cats.

 Wild felines, such as bobcats, lynx, and servals, are typically solitary animals.
 They're rarely seen, naturally secretive, and nocturnal.
 During the day, they hide in dens, and they come out at night to hunt for food alone.

 This social hierarchy is different from that of the average house cat.
-That's because house cats are domesticated, usually spayed and neutered, often not well socialized with other cats, and live in a very isolated environment away from other cats.
+That's because house cats are usually spayed and neutered, often not well socialized with other cats, and live in a very isolated environment away from other cats.
 This can present a problem when you want to bring a new kitten or cat into the family.
+In addition, feral cats usually live in colonies of genetically related cats that are born into the colony.
+It is uncommon for unrelated cats to join their ranks, and when they do, they usually live on the outskirts of the colony for several months before they are fully accepted.

 Sometimes, giving your cat time to adjust to a new kitten is what's needed.
 But if your cat was not well socialized before the age of 3, it may be very difficult for it to get along with a new kitten.
 In reality, some cats are better off being the only cat in a home.